36 Hours In Asheville Itinerary To See The Best Of The Area

 The Blue Ridge Parkway (BRP) is a 469-mile, 2-lane, scenic road managed by The National Park Service (NPS).
 Free to access, the Parkway runs from Virginia’s Shenandoah National Park to Great Smoky Mountains National Park in North Carolina.

 A must for any Asheville itinerary, find endless scenic overlooks and cascading waterfalls.
-The Blue Ridge Parkway hikes have some of the best mountain views.
+The BRP hikes have some of the best mountain views.
 If you have a few hours in the morning, you can easily walk to the top of Craggy Pinnacle in under an hour.
 Or, have a snack or picnic at Craggy Gardens.

 We have an entire hiking guide for Asheville if you wish to swap out any of the above activities to get outside.
 Head to Black Balsam via the Art Loeb Trail, climb Mount Pisgah, or trek to Crabtree Falls.
 In the fall, the BRP is a must for leaf chasers.